 SPOILER ALERT!
 Vinyl plank flooring is relatively easy to install, so anyone with good DIY skills can potentially save money doing the installation themselves (especially if you already have the tools).
 If you need to bring in a professional, expect to pay between $2.00–$10.00 per square foot, though a minimum cost of $6.00 per square foot is more likely.

 One of the benefits of vinyl plank flooring is that it is easy to install, so it’s something you can do as a DIY job if you have a relatively good understanding of home DIY tasks.

 But if you aren’t up for doing it yourself, it’s time to look at hiring a professional.

 Look online to get an accurate picture of what professional installers in your area charge.
 Some websites enable you to submit information to receive custom bids.
 Referral sites like Homeadvisor and Angie’s List also include reviews from past customers.

-Look for contractors that include the extras, as well as labor and disposal in their estimates.
+You can save money by looking for contractors who include the extras, as well as labor and disposal, in their estimates.
 An installer can knock out the floors in half the time it takes the average weekend warrior.
 Hiring a pro means never wondering if you have the time or ability to install your planks.

 Installers guarantee their work from start to finish.
 If the planks are shifting, they’ll often fix them without charge.
 At first, the up-front expenses might seem discouraging, but hiring an installer can work to your advantage.